Timothy-ZhangYF/MEAM-5100-Semi-Autonomous-Rover/README.md

 ### 2. The Deployable "Brick" Concept (aka "Tactical Excrement")
 * **The Constraint:** To avoid the tower defense radius, a robot must either continuously dodge or tank heavy damage and respawn.
 Both of which cause massive attack downtime.
 * **The Solution:** Deploying a literal "Brick" to hold down the button, allowing the robot to exit the hazard zone immediately while risking at most a single hit from the tower arm.
-* **The Impact:** With the brick deployed, our robot faced zero risk from base defenses and zero attack downtime.
-Furthermore, the robot was immediately freed up to capture the center tower for secondary chip damage, achieving the theoretical fastest time-to-kill (TTK).
+* **The Impact:** With the brick deployed, our robot faced zero risk from base defenses and zero attack downtime, achieving the theoretical fastest time-to-kill (TTK).
 Beyond optimal TTK, watching a robot cleanly "poop out" a dead-weight block onto a base button and casually drive away while opponents stood by helplessly was easily the most demoralizing offensive play.

 #### 2.1 High-Torque Closed-Loop Drive (Engineered for Payload & Ramp Climbing)
 * **The Constraint:** To climb the arena ramps and overpower opponents in collisions while carrying our added payload weight, standard brushed DC motors would stall.